fubar2/PcapViz/README.md

 ## Features
 - Network topology graphs - 2 = device; conversation information flow graphs: 3 = ip, 4 = tcp/udp
 - Communication graph node labels show country information and connection stats
+- Filtering by mac address allows focus on a single device at all layers effectively removing chatter from other devices obscuring the network graph
+- Filtering by protocol using either whitelist or blacklist - eg ARP, UDP etc.
+- Automated separate graphs by protocol where the number of nodes exceeds NMAX, default 100
 - Lists the most frequently contacted and frequently sending machines
 - Node labels include the host domain name if available from a reverse DNS lookup.
 - command line choice of Graphviz graph layout engine such as dot or sfdp.